 Activities of Summer:

-Barbecues, picnics, lawn-mowing, parades, festivals, fireworks, weeding, swimming outside.
+picnics, gardening, parades and festivals, fireworks, weeding, swimming outside.

 The Chaco Canyon Sun Dagger petroglyphs

 The Solstice Project: A Research Project about Fajada Butte